-We talked to Loan Bensadon of Baïa Food about their commitment to a natural, ecological and responsible diet with the environment and here is what he said about it.
+Loan Bensadon of Baïa Food tells us about the team’s commitment to a natural, ecological and responsible diet with the environment

 First of all, how are you and your family doing in these COVID-19 times?